In This Article

 Pros of red oxide flooring

-A cost efficient and durable flooring option, red oxide floors look elegant and are easy to maintain.
+A cost-effective and durable flooring option, red oxide floors look elegant and are easy to maintain.
 Regular sweeping and mopping are enough to keep it in good condition for years.
-The cool red oxide floors are ideal for homes located in warm or tropical locations.
+These cool-looking red oxide floors are ideal for homes located in warm or tropical locations.
 The finished floors usually have a lustrous finish that gets better with time.

-Laying oxide floors is an incredibly tedious job and has to be done in one continuous stretch, without taking a break.
-Only experienced masons can skillfully lay red oxide floors.
-Exposure to extreme weather will lead to cracks, therefore it’s best suited for indoors.
+Laying oxide floors is an incredibly tedious job and has to be done with no interruptions in one continuous stretch.
+Only experienced masons can skillfully lay the floors.
+Exposure to extreme weather will lead to cracks; therefore, it’s best suited for indoors.

 For laying red oxide floors, the first step is to mix dry cement and oxide.
 Next, slowly add water to get a slurry-like consistency.
 For one part oxide, up to three parts of grey cement will give a dark red hue.
 Increasing the quantity of cement will result in a lighter shade.

-If red oxide flooring has caught your fancy, but you aren’t keen on red floors, worry not!
+If red oxide flooring has caught your fancy but you aren’t really keen on red floors, worry not!
 Avail the flooring in other shades, including green, blue, yellow and black.
-The red pigment itself has around 20-25 variants.
-Be careful with the quality of coloured oxides prior to installation, since poor quality oxides result in patchy flooring over time.
+The red pigment itself has around 20 to 25 variants.
+Be careful with the quality of coloured oxides prior to installation, however, since poor-quality oxides result in patchy flooring over time.

-As we mentioned earlier, cost-wise, red oxide flooring is way cheaper than many other flooring options.
-The cost ranges anywhere between Rs 80 and 90 per square feet.
+As we mentioned earlier, cost-wise, red oxide flooring is way cheaper than many other options.
+The cost ranges anywhere between ₹80 and 90 per square foot.